 Listen to the Moulin Rouge!
 The Musical cast recording

 Following its riotous opening on Broadway, an original cast recording was produced and released, featuring the musical's biggest moments.
-To get a taste of Moulin Rouge! before the musical opens in the West End, give the playlist below a listen.
+To get a taste of Moulin Rouge!
+The Musical before the musical opens in the West End, give the playlist below a listen.

 Set in the Montmartre Quarter in Paris, Moulin Rouge!
 The Musical is a luxurious, indulgent musical that's been hailed as one of the most anticipated shows of the century.
 As a lovesick writer named Christian takes his seat inside the Moulin Rouge, he's greeted by Satine.
 With a dazzling smile and an inviting manner, their lives collide in epic fashion as they grow closer together in an extravagant world where anything goes.
 Their lives collide at the Moulin Rouge with its many characters including the host of the Moulin Rouge, Harold Zidler; the brilliant and starving artist Toulouse-Lautrec; the greatest tango dancer - and gigolo - in all of Paris, Santiago; the tempting Nini; and The Duke of Monroth, the wealthy and entitled patron of the club who thinks he can buy anything he wants, including love.